eltolis/flashCardStudy/README.md

 # flashCardStudy

-A command line script that is intended for anyone who needs to memorize stuff.
+A command line utility that is intended for anyone who needs to memorize stuff.
 You can create and display virtual flash cards organized into stacks.
-This script is written in Python 2.7.
+This utility is written in Python 2.7 and it does not use any kind of database system.
+Everything is file based, your stacks are saved into files with _stk_ extension.

 ## Changes

-- You can now create stacks and add cards to them.
+- It is possible to add, delete and modify order of the cards in stack.
 - You can display cards in random order and reversed.
-- You can use the `--all` argument to pass all stack files in current dir to the script.
+- You can use the `--all` argument to pass all stack files in current dir to the utility.
 - You can jump between stacks by using `-s` argument.

 ## Current implementation